Born: September 24, 1825

 Ohio connection: Resident

-Frances Ellen Watkins Harper was born September 24, 1825, in Baltimore, Maryland to free parents, orphaned by age three; she was raised by an aunt and uncle.
-She studied Bible, literature, and public speaking at a school founded by her uncle, William Watkins Academy for Negro Youth.
+Frances Ellen Watkins Harper was born September 24, 1825, in Baltimore, Maryland to free parents but was orphaned by age three.
+She was raised by an aunt and uncle and studied Bible, literature, and public speaking at Academy for Negro Youth, a school founded by her uncle William Watkins.
 Her first job at thirteen was caring for the children of a bookseller.
 There she began writing, composing poems, and reading the popular literature of the period.
 At 14, she needed to work but could only find jobs in domestic service and as a seamstress.
 She published her first volume of poetry in Baltimore about 1845, Forest Leaves or Autumn Leaves, but no copies are now known to exist.

 Frances moved from Maryland, a slave state, to Ohio, a free state, in 1850, the year of the Fugitive Slave Act.
 In Ohio, she taught domestic science as the first woman faculty member at Union Seminary (Columbus), an African Methodist Episcopal (AME) school which later was merged into Wilberforce University.
 A new law in 1853 prohibited any free black persons from re-entering Maryland.
 In 1854, Frances Ellen Watkins Harper moved to Pennsylvania for a teaching job in Little York.
 The next year she moved to Philadelphia.
 During these years, she became involved in the anti-slavery movement and with the Underground Railroad.
 Her first abolitionist speech was a marked success.
 She lectured frequently on abolitionism in New England, the Midwest, and California, preaching social and political reform and moral betterment.
 Her poetry was published in poetry magazines and newspapers.
 Her Poems on Miscellaneous Subjects, published in 1854 with a preface by abolitionist William Lloyd Garrison, sold several thousand copies and saw at least twenty editions.
 Containing her most-acclaimed abolitionist poem, “Bury Me in a Free Land,” it firmly established Harper’s literary reputation.